cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 }
 ```

 Additionally, a Step can have zero or more children.
-This is how we build the hierarchy of the overall timeline.
+This is how we built parent-child relationships.

 ```typescript
 class Step {